 - Graduates of this course may re-enroll for a reduced rate upon completion of the course

 - Ages 12-20

 - Apply to MFY program

-- Family and Teen interview to determine if MFY course is the best fit
+- Family and Teen orientation to determine if MFY course is the best fit

 - Teen Sessions 1H 45mins for 8 weeks

 - Parents Night – 2.5 hours- 4 weeks into the program